ANNAmiuz/Nix-Debug-Shell/README.md

 This may not be enabled in all Linux distributions by default.
 One can enable it using [this guide](https://github.com/nix-community/nix-user-chroot#check-if-your-kernel-supports-user-namespaces-for-unprivileged-users).

-# The task
+# The Project

-Your task is to write a `nix-build-shell` that takes the above build directory of a failed build as the first argument of the build directory followed by the commands with its argument that should be run in the build sandbox.
+This project is to build a `nix-build-shell` that takes the above build directory of a failed build as the first argument of the build directory followed by the commands with its argument that should be run in the build sandbox.
 The sandbox should be as close as possible to the sandbox environment that Nix